 Certification to FSMA (Food Safety Modernisation Act) is available as an add on module to your BRC audit with FoodChain ID Certification in the UK from 2016.

-In response to GFSI’s upgraded Benchmarking Requirements v7.0 document this past year, recognized standards are further closing the gap between their programs and FSMA rules to support GFSI certified sites in implementing a comprehensive food safety management system, which merges industry best practices and global food regulation.
+In response to GFSI’s upgraded Benchmarking Requirements v7.0 document this past year, recognised standards are further closing the gap between their programs and FSMA rules to support GFSI certified sites in implementing a comprehensive food safety management system, which merges industry best practices and global food regulation.

 Click on the links below to learn more about CPOs and FSMA.